B2. Operations

 Give half of the students a yellow bib and the other half a blue bib.

-Invite a student pick students to form a train of two different coloured cars.
+Invite one student to make a train of two different coloured cars.

 Instructions

-The student chooses one student wearing a yellow bib and another wearing a blue bib to form the train.
+The student should choose one student wearing a yellow bib and another wearing a blue bib to form the train.
 The train will be made up of a yellow car followed by a blue car or a blue car followed by a yellow car.

 Ask students the following questions: